babies

 #24 Making Milk: Pregnancy NOT Required with Alyssa Schnell, IBCLC, RLC

-Join us in discussing inducing lactation with private practice lactation consultant, Alyssa Schnell, IBCLC, the author of Breastfeeding Without Birthing: A Breastfeeding Guide for Mothers Through Adoption, Surrogacy, and Other Special Circumstances.
+Join us as we discuss inducing lactation with private practice lactation consultant Alyssa Schnell, IBCLC, author of Breastfeeding Without Birthing: A Breastfeeding Guide for Mothers Through Adoption, Surrogacy, and Other Special Circumstances.

 To learn more about Alyssa's services, book and offerings for parents and professionals, see Breastfeeding without birthing.
 Read more